Bomberman Hero: Plot

 The world of Primus Star is attacked by the evil Garaden Empire.
-The world's leader, Princess Millian, steals a secret data disk and safely smuggles out the information through her robot servant Pibot, but is captured herself.
-Bomberman is training in his Bomber Base headquarters when Pibot's shuttle crash-lands onto Planet Bomber, informing Bomberman about the princess's capture.
-Bomberman and Pibot set out after the Garaden Empire to save Princess Millian.
+The world's leader, Princess Millian, steals a secret data disk and safely smuggles it out through her robot servant Pibot before being captured.
+On Planet Bomber, Bomberman is training in his Bomber Base headquarters when Pibot's shuttle crash-lands outside.
+Investigating the crash, Bomberman learns from Pibot about the princess's capture, and agrees to rescue her.

 Bomberman travels through four worlds: Planet Bomber, Primus Star, Kanatia Star, and Mazone Star.
 During the journey, Bomberman repeatedly encounters Nitros, a mysterious Garaden soldier resembling Bomberman.
 For the first three worlds, Bomberman chases after Princess Millian only to find that she has been transported to the next world.
 Each time, Bomberman is forced to battle one of the Four Devils of Garaden, the Empire's strongest soldiers.
 While on Mazone, Bomberman finds Princess Millian safe in a laboratory, who tells him to retrieve the rest of the disks.
 After giving the disks to Princess Millian, she reveals herself as Natia, the last of the Big Four, and sends the disks to the Garaden base.
 After Bomberman defeats Natia and frees the real Princess Millian, he sets out towards Garaden Star.

-At Garaden Star, Nitros uses the disks to resurrect the Empire's leader, Bagular, whose body was destroyed in Super Bomberman 3.
+At Garaden Star, Nitros uses the disks to resurrect the Empire's leader, Bagular, whose body was previously destroyed by Bomberman.
+(Note: As depicted in Super Bomberman 3 (1995).)
 Bomberman has a final encounter with Nitros, who reveals he was a Bomber Base trainee who had been brainwashed by the Empire until Bomberman freed him in their battle, and offers his power to Bomberman.
 Bomberman confronts and defeats Bagular, who self-destructs Garaden Star in an attempt to kill Bomberman.
 Bomberman escapes the explosion and returns to Primus Star, where Princess Millian rewards him for his heroism.

-If a perfect score is achieved on every level and all the Adok bombs are collected, Evil Bomber appears on a splinter of the planet Owen, now renamed Gossick Star, seeking revenge on Bomberman for his defeat in Bomberman GB 3.
+If a perfect score is achieved on every level and all the Adok bombs are collected, Evil Bomber appears on a splinter of the planet Owen, now renamed Gossick Star, seeking revenge on Bomberman for his previous defeat.
+(Note: As depicted in Bomberman GB 3 (1996).)
 After successfully defeating Evil Bomber, Bomberman is congratulated by Princess Millian and the Black Bombers as they all fly home.

 Development

-It was originally planned as a Bonk/PC Kid game known as Ultra Genjin, but became a Bomberman game during development.
-Jun Chikuma composed the game's soundtrack in the genres of drum and bass and acid techno.
+Bomberman Hero was originally planned as an entry in the Bonk/PC Kid series known as Ultra Genjin, before being cancelled and repurposed as a Bomberman game.

+It is known for its drum and bass and acid techno soundtrack, composed by Jun Chikuma.
+She went on to say that Bomberman Hero was "the most remarkable title in terms of music among the Bomberman series".